12 Monkeys: Casting

 Gilliam's initial casting choices were Nick Nolte as James Cole and Jeff Bridges as Jeffrey Goines, but Universal objected.
+Other actors were suggested for the roles included Nicolas Cage and Tom Cruise, but Gilliam rejected the choices.
 Gilliam, who first met Bruce Willis while casting Jeff Bridges' role in The Fisher King (1991), believed Willis evoked Cole's characterization as being "somebody who is strong and dangerous but also vulnerable".
+Gilliam later stated that he wasn't originally interested in casting Willis because of the actor's mouth.

 Gilliam cast Madeleine Stowe as Dr. Kathryn Railly because he was impressed by her performance in Blink (1994).
 The director first met Stowe when he was casting his abandoned film adaptation of A Tale of Two Cities.
 "She has this incredible ethereal beauty and she's incredibly intelligent", Gilliam said of Stowe.
 "Those two things rest very easily with her, and the film needed those elements because it has to be romantic."

 Gilliam originally believed that Pitt was not right for the role of Jeffrey Goines, but the casting director convinced him otherwise.
 Pitt was cast for a comparatively small salary, as he was still relatively unknown at the time.
 By the time of 12 Monkeys' release, Interview with the Vampire (1994), Legends of the Fall (1994), and Se7en (1995) had been released, making Pitt an A-list actor, which drew greater attention to the film and boosted its box-office standing.
 In Philadelphia, months before filming, Pitt spent weeks at Temple University's hospital, visiting and studying the psychiatric ward to prepare for his role.

 Filming

 Principal photography lasted from February 8 to May 6, 1995.
 Shooting on location in Philadelphia and Baltimore (including the Senator Theatre) in winter was fraught with weather problems.
 There were also technical glitches with the futuristic mechanical props.
 Because the film has a nonlinear storyline, continuity errors occurred, and some scenes had to be reshot.
 Gilliam also injured himself when he went horseback riding.
 Despite setbacks, the director managed to stay within the budget and was only a week behind his shooting schedule.
-"It was a tough shoot", acknowledged Jeffrey Beecroft (Mr. Brooks, Dances with Wolves), the production designer.
+"It was a tough shoot", acknowledged Jeffrey Beecroft, the film's production designer.
 "There wasn't a lot of money or enough time.
 Terry is a perfectionist, but he was really adamant about not going over budget.
 He got crucified for Munchausen, and that still haunts him."

-The filmmakers were not allowed the luxury of sound stages; thus, they had to find abandoned buildings or landmarks to use.
+The filmmakers were not allowed access to sound stages; thus, they had to find abandoned buildings or landmarks to use.
 The exteriors of the climactic airport scene were shot at the Baltimore–Washington International Airport, while the interior scenes were shot at the Pennsylvania Convention Center (formerly Reading Terminal).
 Filming at the psychiatric hospital was done at the Eastern State Penitentiary and Girard College.
 Some shots took place in abandoned motels in Camden, New Jersey.
+12 Monkeys was shot in the 1.85:1 format rather than anamorphic.